-Internal reviews take up to 8 to 10 weeks (they are often able to be completed in as little as 2 weeks depending on when the Admissions Committee next meets and volume of files waiting.)
+Internal reviews take up to 8 to 10 weeks (they are often able to be completed in as little as 2 weeks depending on when the Admissions Committee next meets and volume of files waiting).
 The committee typically meets twice per month.
-OACETT encourages members to request a 2nd File Review if they disagree with the results or if they have new information to share.
+OACETT encourages members to request a 2nd File Review if they disagree with the results.
+Members are also asked to read the 2nd File Review Evaluation Troubleshooting Guide.
 The 2nd File Review takes a minimum of 8 weeks.
 There is also a formal certification appeal process outlined in our IETO Terms of Reference, Section 3.3, that a member may undertake within 30 days of the notice of the decision by the Registrar.
 The appeal will then be heard within 90 days by 3 members of the Institute of Engineering Technology (IETO) Board, OACETT's certification division and the candidate will be notified thereafter of the decision in writing.
 There is a fee for the appeal which is refunded if the appeal is successful.

 i.
-State the number of internal reviews or appeals of f registration decisions that e exceeded your timelines. Ť ii.
+Sta ate the number ( of internal reviews o r appeals o of registration decisions that excee eded your time lines.

+ii.
 Among internal reviews or appeals that exceeded your timelines, state the number that were from internationally trained applicants.